N129BZ/ahrs-hud/README.md

-# ahrs-hud - A Heads Up Display that uses Dynon, Garmin, or Stratux AHRS data, plus Stratux Traffic, for Experimental Aircraft
+# ahrs-hud - Heads Up Display uses Dynon, Garmin, or Stratux AHRS data, all with Stratux Traffic Warnings, for Experimental Aircraft

-## This is a HUD (Heads Up Display) for Dynon, Garmin, or Stratux AHRS, using a Raspberry Pi Zero and one of the available EFIS serial ports on the Dynon or Garmin, or optionally the AHRS data from the Stratux.
+## This HUD can use Dynon or Garmin serial port AHRS data, or Stratux WiFi AHRS data, using a Raspberry Pi.
 The pi's HDMI video port is then used to display the AHRS on a Hudly or Kivic HUD.
 ![Image of hud](https://github.com/N129BZ/adahrs-hud/blob/master/docs/Screenshot20200418.png)

 ## To install: